‘Get him out’: Neighbors rescue man from smoke-filled apartment in Fresno

 FRESNO, Calif.
-(KSEE) – Two residents at a fig garden apartment complex are being called heroes today after they pulled a man out of his smoke-filled apartment
+(KGPE) – Two residents at a fig garden apartment complex are being called heroes today after they pulled a man out of his smoke-filled apartment

 A cooking fire started sometime after 9 p.m.
 Saturday at Fig Garden Villa and prompted a huge response due to the size of the building and the number of residents who live there.